nicholaschenai/ai-for-code/README.md

             - 177 cross website (website not seen during trg, but same domain)
             - 912 cross domain (domain not seen during training)
     - each task contains
-        - description
+        - task description,
+        - site name, domain, subdomain
         - `actions`: list of `(Operation, Target Element)` actions to complete the task, where `operation` can be `Click` (also including `Hover`, `Press Enter`), `Type` and `Select`
         - `Webpage` Snapshots that serve as the environment
             - `raw_html` and `cleaned_html`, html before action is performed
+                - In reality we dont have cleaned HTML. so agent must be able to extract visual elements
+        - `pos_candidates` which are GT elements in `cleaned_html`
+        - `neg_candidates` other candidate elements in page after preprocessing
+    - avg 1135 elements (580 after preprocessing to keep those that are visible and carry substantial semantic meaning), 7.3 actions
+    - additional data not used in task but might be helpful
             - `DOM Snapshot`
             - `Image`
             - `HAR`: network traffic for replay
             - `Trace` that contains the complete interaction trace for the annotation
-        - `pos_candidates` which are GT elements in `cleaned_html`
-        - `neg_candidates` other candidate elements in page after preprocessing
-    -  also contain recordings of annotation (via playwright), session storage
+            -  recordings of annotation (via playwright), session storage
-    - avg 1135 elements (580 after preprocessing to keep those that are visible and carry substantial semantic meaning), 7.3 actions
 - "...
 ChatGPT & GPT-4 to extract intents, objects and conditions from the tasks, and assign tags."
 - MINDACT
     - First, a fined tuned small LM filters the top k web elements and HTML snippets from the full HTML doc/ candidate elements, given task description and previous actions